-An on-site setup has several differences to a hosted PBX.
+An on-site setup has several differences from a hosted PBX.
 Firstly, the hardware is needed at every site that uses fixed landlines and this requires wiring into the business network.
 IP enabled PBXs are available and allow an easier connection to SIP Trunks

-While some larger businesses employ specialist telecom engineers to manage their infrastructure, most businesses outsource the support and maintenance of their phone systems to a third-party who would be on call in case of emergency, based on the terms of the contract.
+While some larger businesses employ specialist telecom engineers to manage their infrastructure, most businesses outsource the support and maintenance of their phone systems to a third party who would be on call in case of emergency, based on the terms of the contract.

 Line rental is decided by the contract with the telecom carrier.
 Eircom, Vodafone, BT Ireland etc.

 A business would have more control and security over an on-site phone system.